 When someone escapes justice, we intuitively know that it is a bad thing.
 God created the universe, and part of the fabric of His creation is a moral universe.
 There are also natural laws, mathematical laws, and logical laws that govern the universe.
 Similarly, there are moral laws that we are obligated to obey (Paul says they are “written on our hearts” in Romans 2:15).

 Perfect justice demands punishment, or it is not really justice.
 God cannot turn a blind-eye to our sin and say, “Oh well, boys will be boys, girls will be girls, humans will be humans.”
-That is not justice; it is injustice and ignoring crime and ignoring sin is bad.
+That is not justice; it is injustice and ignoring crime and ignoring evil is bad.
 Therefore, God cannot ignore our sin and remain worthy of worship.

 If a criminal commits a crime, we know that he deserves to be punished.
 We also know that the punishment should be fair and that it ought to fit the crime.
 If a seventeen year old shoplifts a pack of bubblegum from the gas station, there should be an appropriate punishment – we don’t give him the death penalty!
 However, moral monsters like Ted Bundy, Timothy McVeigh, and Osama Bin Laden deserve a much greater punishment than the bubblegum burglar.

-Now think about our crimes; we might not be a Ted Bundy, or a Hitler; however, we have all committed crimes against the very essence of morality, goodness, and justice – God!
+Now think about our crimes; we might not be a Ted Bundy, or a Hitler; however, we have all committed crimes against the very essence of morality, love, goodness, and justice – God!
 Because of this fact, we do not “mix” or relate with God.
 One may object and state that they are generally a “good person.”
 This may be true; however, they are not perfectly good, and cannot “mix” with a necessarily perfect God.
 Our lives are broken and infected, and therefore, we need a savior so that we can have a relationship with our creator.
 This brings us to Jesus; this brings us to the cross.

 Do you see the beauty?
 The offended party (a sinless, holy, pure, and morally perfect God) became human to pay our gruesome debt, to bear the harm, to satisfy his morally perfect justice.
 Wow!
 Because God has chosen to bear the harm, now, we have a choice to make.
-We can either choose to accept God’s act of love on the cross, or we can choose to deal with his justice (separation from God and all that is good).
+We can either choose to accept God’s act of love on the cross, or we can reject God’s grace and deal with his justice (separation from God and all that is good).
 Do you want perfect justice or perfect love?
 Perfect love is Heaven and perfect justice is separation from the Creator of the universe (Hell)!